-ESGI (European Study Group with Industry) is Europe's leading workshop bringing together academic mathematicians and industrial companies.
+ESGI (European Study Group with Industry) is Europe's leading workshop bringing together mathematicians and industrial companies.
 These week-long workshops have been held annually since 1968 and were previously known as the Oxford Study Groups with Industry, where they attracted leading mathematicians to work on industrial problems.
-In Denmark these workshops are conducted alternately at DTU and at SDU.
+In Denmark these workshops are conducted alternately at DTU and SDU.

-For ESGI 121 the lecturers will be:
+For ESGI 129 the lecturers are:

 |09:00||Registration||Group work||Group work||Group work||Group work|

 |10:00||Problem Pres.||Group work||Group work||Group work||Presentations|